The Content Freshness Lie

 For years, search engines rewarded comprehensiveness.
 Cover more subtopics than the competition.
 Include more keywords.
 Build the longest post.
 The content refresh workflow was designed for that era: scan what ranks, fill the gaps, be more complete.

 That stopped being a differentiator.
-AI can synthesize thorough coverage from ten sources in seconds.
+AI can synthesize thorough coverage from 10 sources in seconds.
 As Animalz noted, "The safest content strategy — matching what already ranks — becomes toothless when the goal is to stand out."

 Google was granted a patent in 2024 for something called an "information gain score", a measure of how much unique information a document adds beyond what is already available.
 Whether that specific patent drives today's rankings is debatable.
 The direction is clear.
 Coverage is the baseline.
 Contribution is what separates one result from the next.
+I have bet our entire content program on that shift being permanent.

 AI accelerated this shift in two directions simultaneously.
 It made thorough rewrites trivial to produce, which flooded the web with near-identical coverage.
 And it gave search engines a reason to weight originality more heavily.
-The only way to differentiate a thousand near-identical posts on the same topic is to measure which ones added something that was not already there.
+The only way to differentiate 1,000 near-identical posts on the same topic is to measure which ones added something that was not already there.

-The same tools that made content refreshing faster also made the output more interchangeable.
 Sameness is the natural endpoint of a workflow that starts with "analyze what is already ranking."

 What Real Content Freshness Looks Like